 Research & Evaluation

-Program Evaluation
+Evaluation Tools

 Physical health

-- A healthy living survey for child/teen and parent/caregiver before and after group program completion
+- A healthy living survey for child/teen and parent/caregiver

 Mental health

-- the Beck Youth Inventories (Second Edition) for children/teens as part of assessment and after group program completion
+- the Beck Youth Inventories (Second Edition) for children/teens

-- the Pediatric Quality of Life Inventory completed by both parents/caregivers and child/teen as part of assessment and after group program completion
+- the Pediatric Quality of Life Inventory completed by both parents/caregivers and child/teen

 Research & Publications

-We recently worked with Dr. Tamara Cohen at the University of British Columbia Faculty of Land & Food Systems on the following studies:
+We worked with Dr. Tamara Cohen at the University of British Columbia Faculty of Land & Food Systems on the following studies:

 - Comparing the impact of in-person vs. virtual 10-week family-based childhood obesity management program on anthropometric, cardiometabolic, and mental health outcomes (November 2025)